mabdi/SmallAmp-evaluations/pull-requests/pull-requests.md

 The pull-request is not merged up to the date of writing this paper.

-![Changes on an existing test method sent in a pull-request to the project OpenPonk](figures/pr-openponk.png) \#\# PetitParser2
+## PetitParser2

 We sent a [pull-request](https://github.com/kursjan/petitparser2) to this project containing the suggestion for adding a new test method in the test class `PP2NoopVisitorTest`.
 The suggested test method is shown in the figure below.

+![A new assertion in test method suggestion sent in a pull-request to the project PetitParser2](figures/pr-petitparser2.png)

 The test method tests the value of `currentContext` in `result` object.
 The pull-request is not merged up to the date of writing this paper.

-![A new assertion in test method suggestion sent in a pull-request to the project PetitParser2](figures/pr-petitparser2.png)

 ## Pharo-Launcher